waymarkedtrails/waymarkedtrails-shields/README.md

 Usage
 -----

-For usage plaese have a look at `test/render_test.py`.
+For usage please have a look at `test/render_test.py`.

 Copyright
 ---------